 You can find keywords by doing keyword research.
 There are a lot of keyword research tools to find lucrative keywords.
 But you should know that every keyword will not drive thousands of traffic, and also, every keyword will not increase your revenue from thousands.
 There are some specific keywords that you must target to increase your traffic and revenue.
 Here are a few keyword types.

 Informational keywords are the most popular and most used keyword type on the Internet by all ages.
 These keywords are less converting relatively niche keywords.
 You can capture that traffic as your regular readers, blog post commenters, and social sharers easily.
 But it’s not easy to convert them as potential customers.
 You can convert them into buyers using email marketing.

 If you target informational keywords in a post, that post will receive high traffic.
 But, it might not make enough money from affiliate marketing, etc. If you monetize your blog using a PPC or CPM advertising network such as Google Adsense, you can earn more revenue from it.
-Although the CPC rates are very low because advertisers are not looking for traffic like these: (look at Suggestion bids for finding CPC rates)
+Although the CPC rates are meager because advertisers are not looking for traffic like these: (look at Suggestion bids for finding CPC rates)

 Here’s another example.

 Niche keywords convert rather than informational keywords.
 And in sometimes have more impressions than informational keywords.
 You can do keyword research to find profitable niche keywords and create a niche website.
-Here are popular and high competitive keywords.
+Here are famous and high competitive keywords.
 Look at the “Hostgator coupon code 2014” keyword.

 Profitable keywords (Buyers keywords)

 Profitable keywords (also known as buyer keywords) are the most lucrative, converting, and high competitive keywords.
 On many occasions, this traffic converts into buyers for the first time.
 Look at the below screenshot.